nwg/racket-wiki/SoC-Ideas-2012.md

 ---

-### Write a gitolite replacement in Racket ###
+### Write a git hosting system for Racket ###
-* Summary: Build a replace for gitolite, which is software that manages the internal development repositories for Racket.
+* Summary: Build a git hosting system (like gitolite, but with more features) for managing Racket repositories.
 * Benefits: Reduces dependency of Racket development on software in other languages.
 * Requirements/Difficulty: Knowledge of gitolite or similar systems.
 Functional programming experience.
 This is a more ambitious project.
-* Possible mentors:
+* Possible mentors: Eli Barzilay
 * Other:

 ---

-### `#lang scsh` or Racket shell support ###
+### Racket shell support ###
 * Summary: Design and implement a Racket shell language that supports processes, regular expressions, and other tools needed for shell scripting.
 * Benefits: Another niche for Racket dogfooding.
-Fills a scripting role that currently Racket is not ideal for.
+Fills a scripting role Racket is not currently ideal for.
-* Requirements: Some familiarity with shell scripting.
+* Requirements: Familiarity with shell scripting.
 Functional programming experience.
-* Possible mentors:
+* Possible mentors: Eli Barzilay
-* Other:
+* Other: See [scsh](http://www.scsh.net/) for inspiration.
+The goal is not full compatibility with scsh, but the ideas may be importable.

 ---